IRIS Awards 2023 – Celebrating young researchers and those that inspired them

 Stuff clay, let’s play with DNA

-Jo Foster explains why student-led research should be at the heart of secondary education if the UK wants to realise its ambitions of becoming a science super power.
+Jo Foster argues that research in schools is key if the UK wants to become a science super power.

 UK students decode parasite genome to help prevent childhood infection

-Students have been helping scientists from the Sanger Institute annotate the genome of the human whipworm, Trichuris trichiura.
-Their efforts could support the development of a vaccine to prevent a neglected tropical disease linked to malnutrition and cognitive developmental problems in children.
+Students efforts could support the development of a vaccine to prevent a disease linked to malnutrition.

-IRIS CPD course to empower teachers with skills to embed student-led research in their schools
+CPD to help embed student-led research in schools

 Location: